whitep4nth3r/whitep4nth3r.codes/content/sample.md

 }
 ```

-1. First ordered list item
-2. Another item

-- Unordered sub-list.

 1. Actual numbers don't matter, just that it's a number
 1. Ordered sub-list
 1. And another item.

-   Some text that should be aligned with the above item.

 - Unordered list can use asterisks

-* Or minuses

-- Or pluses
+- Unordered list can use asterisks
+- Unordered list can use asterisks

 [I'm an inline-style link](https://www.google.com)